You Said His Name 3 Times Didn’t You? ‘Beetlejuice Beetlejuice’ Is Coming!

 Warner Brothers/Everett Collection

-The film is currently available to stream on HBO Max if you’re in need of a refresher before the new film comes out.
-We will keep updating this piece as new information, photos, and trailers are released.
-Here’s to hoping that the Banana Boat song by Harry Belafonte will make an appearance in the second film, but if not, we always have this classic moment!
+The film is currently available to stream on Max if you’re in need of a refresher before the new film comes out.
+The official teaser trailer has been released and the Banana Boat song by Harry Belafonte made an appearance!

 Dracula